-The Board of Directors has established a Scientific Committee, which currently consists of three members.
-The Committee's role is to assist the Board of Directors in fulfilling its responsibilities in regard to the Company's research & development (R&D) activities and ensuring that the Board of Directors has an informed, independent view of the focus and direction of the R&D function's work and capabilities in the Company.
+The Board of Directors has established a Scientific Committee, which consists of one to three members.

+The committee's role is to assist the Board of Directors in fulfilling its responsibilities in regard to the Company's research & development (R&D) activities and ensuring that the Board of Directors has an informed, independent view of the focus and direction of the R&D function's work and capabilities in the Company.